-The Digital Pedagogy Professional Learning Institute supports teachers in developing high-quality teaching practices that effectively leverage technological tools and thinking routines to create powerful learning for all students.
+The Pedagogy for Powerful Learning professional development experience supports educators in developing high-quality teaching practices that effectively leverage technology, materials, and thinking routines to create powerful learning for all students.

-In a classroom with effective Digital Pedagogy, students are supported to develop four habits of learning – connecting, constructing, expressing, and innovating.
-These habits of learning promote students’ relationships with technological skills and mindsets to unleash their curiosity, creativity, and ingenuity so they develop their identities as critical thinkers, problem solvers, and designers.
+In a classroom with effective use of technology, materials, and thinking routines, learners are supported to develop three habits of learning– connect, construct, and reflect.
+These habits of learning promote the learners' relationship with technological skills and mindsets in ways that unleash their imagination and creativity as they develop their identities as critical thinkers, problem solvers, and innovators.

-The Institute will go beyond the concept of teaching with technology – instead, it provides a way for teachers to develop pedagogical practices that authentically integrate digital tools and thinking routines, develop computational mindsets, and empower students to engage with the world around them in meaningful ways.
+The Institute goes beyond the concept of teaching with technology.
+Instead, it provides a way for teachers to develop pedagogical practices that authentically integrate digital tools and thinking routines, develop computational mindsets, and empower students to engage with the world around them in meaningful ways.
 The institute is designed for grade-alike teaching teams who are interested in becoming teacher leaders.
 Our approach is relevant for teachers from any school system that values student-centered hands-on learning experiences.
 Teachers will apply ideas introduced during the institute by engaging in a collaborative cycle of inquiry.

 A Year-Long Institute